 Find out more here.

 Gregory Bateson once said: ‘we can never be quite clear whether we are referring to the world as it is or to the world as we see it’.
-The role of metaphor within this matrix of perception, that is, as a mediator of intersubjective experience, is fundamental, and yet it remains largely ambiguous in our collective awareness.
+The role of metaphor within this matrix of perception as a mediator of intersubjective experience is fundamental, and yet it remains largely ambiguous in our collective awareness.

 Understanding the role of metaphor is an increasingly important task in today’s narrative clutter.
 If what we need is a new story, a story of transition and transformation, then we ought to look at the conditions in which these stories and metaphors arise.